percebus/azure-secure-networking-for-devs/docs/tutorial/02/README.md

-# Step 2: Jump Box
+# Module 2: Jump Box

 Now that we have a Hub VNet enabled w/ **Bastion**, we can create a Virtual machine that will serve as a jump box.